MikeHopley/ftl-ships-strategy/index.md

 The layout is a little awkward, but you can still vent shields or weapons in under 3 seconds by using **all** airlocks and turning off O2.

+Enemies may start running away when your weapons or Artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
+Manage the power on your Artillery Beam so that it fires at a good time.

 In sector 1, prefer unmarked beacons over distress.
 Your only blue option is from the Slug (weak).

 ### Balance Mod: The Albatross